ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 relocations do not use the special symbol value described above.
 Otherwise a very tight endless loop would result.

-In a position independent executable all function addresses have dynamic relocations so no indirection via the PLT entry is necessary.
+In a position-independent executable all non-local function addresses are accessed via the GOT so no indirection via the PLT entry is necessary.

-Shared objects may implement direct function calls to non-pre-emptable symbols using the BL instruction.
-A symbol is not pre-emptable if:
+Shared objects may implement direct function calls to non-pre-emptable symbols using a direct branch instruction.
+A static linker will consider a symbol not pre-emptable if:

- * It has ``STB_LOCAL`` binding.
+ * The symbol has ``STB_LOCAL`` binding.

- * It has a symbol visibility that is not ``STV_DEFAULT``.
+ * The symbol has a symbol visibility that is not ``STV_DEFAULT``.

- * It has been given the ``local`` symbol version, defined in SYM-VER_.
+ * The symbol has been given the ``local`` symbol version, defined in SYM-VER_.

+ * The static linker adds the dynamic tag ``DT_FLAGS`` with the ``DF_SYMBOLIC`` flag set.
+This makes all symbols non-pre-emptable.

+ * Some other implementation defined linker feature such as ``--dynamic-list`` is used.

-All function calls to pre-emptable symbols must be indirected through the static linker created Procedure Linkage Table.
+Shared objects must indirect all function calls to pre-emptable symbols must be indirected through the static linker created Procedure Linkage Table.

 Procedure Linkage Table
 -----------------------

-Much as the global offset table (GOT) redirects position independent address calculations to absolute locations, the Procedure Linkage Table (PLT) redirects position independent function calls to absolute locations.
+Much as the global offset table (GOT) redirects position-independent address calculations to absolute locations, the Procedure Linkage Table (PLT) redirects position-independent function calls to absolute locations.
 The static linker cannot resolve execution transfers (such as function calls) from one executable or shared object to another.
 Consequently, the static linker arranges to have the program